 Affordable and easy to manage homes for people over the age of 55 who want to live independently but without the responsibility of owning their own home.

-Our women's refuges are purpose-built for women and children who are experiencing domestic violence or living in fear of a partner or family member.
-We also work with partners in the community to provide free training in domestic abuse for professionals.
-For more information on training, please click here.
+Our women's refuges are purpose built for women and children who are experiencing domestic violence or living in fear of a partner or family member.

 Progress Lifeline is a personal, emergency alarm system that calls for help at the touch of a button.
 In the event of an accident or incident it connects a customer with the emergency services, doctor, family member or carer; ensuring safety and providing peace of mind.